intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/case-management/ucm-icm-feature-guide.md

 below)

 There is also the possibility to group set of workbaskets into a separate Unity tab.
-This can be done through the new Unity tab component which is referenced by ‘advanced-searchtemplates-tab’ XType.
+This can be done through the new Unity tab component which is referenced by `advanced-searchtemplates-tab` XType.
 This component is very similar to the standard Unity search templates tab and provide additional configuration options for grouping search templates: